 Be vulnerable enough to admit you don’t have all the answers.
 Seize opportunities when they appear and you’ll likely find that success will follow.

-The media sometimes only show us depictions of success that make it seem as though they happened overnight.
+Oftentimes the media shows us depictions of success that make it seem effortless, like it happened overnight.